rvibek/mcp_unhcr/README.md

 # UNHCR Population Data MCP Server

 This MCP (Model Context Protocol) server provides access to UNHCR population data through a standardized interface.
-It allows AI agents to query refugee statistics by country of origin, country of asylum, and year.
+It allows AI agents to query [UNHCR’s Refugee Population Statistics Database](https://www.unhcr.org/refugee-statistics) by country of origin, country of asylum, and year(s).

 ## Features

-- Query population data with flexible filtering by country of origin, country of asylum, and year
+- Query total population data by country of origin, country of asylum, and year(s)
-- Get refugee counts for specific countries of origin
+- Get refugee/asylum seekers counts for specific country of origin and asylum
-- Get asylum statistics for countries hosting refugees
 - Access country profiles with both origin and asylum statistics
 - View global refugee statistics by year